-This section describes the process of calculating the Reactive Supply and Voltage Control from Generation Sources Service charges.
-Charges for reactive supply and voltage control service are calculated for zone (typically Network Customers) and for non-zone (typically Point-to-Point Transmission Customers and Network Transmission Customers in a zone with no reactive revenue requirement) load separately.
-The sum of all customers' monthly charges equal one-twelfth (1/12) of the total annual reactive revenue requirements that are credited to generation owners.
+Charges for Reactive Supply and Voltage Control Service are calculated for zone load (typically Network Customers) and for non-zone load (typically Point-to-Point Transmission Customers and Network Transmission Customers in a zone with no reactive revenue requirement) separately.
+The sum of all PJM Transmission Customers' monthly charges equal one-twelfth (1/12) of the total annual reactive revenue requirements that are credited to generation owners.

-Each Transmission Customer's charge is calculated by determining the Transmission Customer's monthly zone and non-zone transmission use on a megawatt basis.
+Each Transmission Customer's charge is calculated by determining the Transmission Customer's monthly zone and non-zone charge.